-Students and employees should also review the institution's policy regarding prevention and reporting of campus crime.
-A copy of the Institution's policy and crime statistics is distributed to students.
+Students and employees should also review the Institution's policy regarding prevention and reporting of campus crime.
+A copy of the Institution's policy and crime statistics may be found on the school's website.

 Firearms of any nature, knives, clubs, brass knuckles or other weapons are strictly prohibited on campus.
 Bringing any type of weapon on campus will result in disciplinary action, up to and including termination from school in the case of students and termination of employment in the case of an employee.